 In the latest chapter, I started to feel as though this book were written just for me.
 The author reminded me that God declared all food clean.
 (See Mark 7:19) Not only did He declare all food clean, but He enjoys providing it for us.
 In Matthew 7:9 we read, “Which of you, if your son asks for bread, will give him a stone?”
 (NIV) If we are made in God’s image, does that not imply that if we would never do that to our children, God certainly would never do that to us?
 Food is a good gift from our Father in Heaven, and in fact, He created us with taste buds.

 Here is a little Science lesson for you: According to Encyclopedia Britannica, “Taste receptor cells, with which incoming chemicals from food and other sources interact, occur on the tongue in groups of 50–150.
 Each of these groups form a [one] taste bud, which is grouped together with other taste buds.”
 It goes on to state that, “On average, the human tongue has 2,000-8,000 taste buds, implying that there are hundreds of thousands of taste receptor cells.”
 I don’t know about you, but that blows my mind!
-Not only does God count every hair on our head, but He gave us hundreds of thousands of little receptors on our tongue so we could taste the food He has provided for our nourishment.
+Not only does God count every hair on our head, but He gave us hundreds of thousands of little receptors on our tongue so we could taste the food He has provided.
 If we weren’t supposed to enjoy our food, why would He have gone through all the trouble?

 Now here is where this chapter really made me chuckle, and not in a ha-ha kind of way, either.
 When the author started talking about “Information Overload,” I had to stop dead in my tracks and give the narrator my undivided attention.
 How many of you can relate to allowing nutrition labels to dictate your food consumption?
-When I changed to a healthy lifestyle almost four years ago and learned about eating as green and as natural as possible, I became obsessed with reading food labels.
+When I changed to a healthy lifestyle five years ago and learned about eating as green and as natural as possible, I became obsessed with reading food labels.
 I dreaded anything that contained high fructose corn syrup, hydrogenated oils, or anything in the “ose” family that indicated artificial sweeteners.
 I avoided artificial anything like the plague.
+(I still do!)
 I would google ingredients I never heard of or couldn’t pronounce, and sometimes I would quickly throw packages back on the shelf as if I had just discovered they had cooties.
 In one book I read, it stated that when eating processed foods, sometimes the box that the food came in was better for us to eat than what was inside!

 As if that weren’t bad enough, we had the FDA and other food & nutrition companies filling our heads with their latest discoveries which just seemed to cause more confusion.
 For those of us who really tried to pay attention to this stuff, it could cause a state of sheer panic in some cases.
 Remember the egg fiasco from years ago?
 First, eggs were a good source of protein for you, then, uh-oh, too much cholesterol.
 Then they were fine again, and on and on it went in circles.
 Once upon a time, breakfast was the most important meal of the day; now intermittent fasting has taken the world by storm.
 I can remember my kiddos learning about the food pyramid when they were in elementary school.
 Back then, which really wasn’t all that long ago, rice, cereal, and grains were a good source of energy, and they took up the largest section of the pyramid.
 Nowadays, carbs are considered a mortal enemy.